 Once you have been issued a residence permit, you need to join a health insurance scheme.
 Individuals who reside in Germany, including all German citizens, are obliged to have health insurance.
 Your health insurance provider, in principle, covers the costs of doctors' visits, hospitalisations, and (often partly) medications.
 In some cases, the health insurance scheme may take over the full expenses of your medicines.

 If your asylum procedure is ongoing or in case you have a "Duldung" or another temporary residence document, you can find the information you need in the chapter "Health Care for Refugees".
 There, you can also read about the health-related options you can benefit from, in case you do not have any papers.

 There are over 100 different health insurance companies in Germany.
-Some of them are statutory health insurances, and others are private.
+Some of them are statutory health insurance, and others are private.
 These two main types of insurance differ in terms of accessibility, amount of personal contributions and benefits.
-In principle, you can choose your health insurance company freely- there are some limitations, but only in the case of private health insurances: private health insurance schemes admit only certain occupational groups (civil servants, self-employed professionals, students) and high-income workers.
-The statutory health insurance schemes, however, accept everyone regardless of the professional group and income level.
+In principle, you can choose your health insurance company freely - there are some limitations, but only in the case of private health insurance: Private health insurance schemes admit only certain occupational groups (civil servants, self-employed professionals, students) and high-income workers.
+The statutory health insurance schemes, however, accept everyone regardless of their profession and income level.